pvaladez/petervaladez.com/content/posts/my-journey-into-the-gatsbyverse.md

 - Image Optimization with gatsby-image
   - Scale down & crop with graphql
-  - Lazy load and automatic blur-up technique for faster loading
+  - Lazy loading for faster page loads
+  - Automatic blur-up technique to avoid content jumping around as images load
   - Automatically creates responsive image sets
   - All above available for markdown images w/ gatsby-remark-images
 - Static + React!
   - Static, Server Side Rendered html is great for SEO
   - Static also means it still works with javascript disabled!
-  - Static sites are great for security... hackers can't take over your PHP spam the world
+  - Static sites are great for security... hackers can't take over your PHP to spam the world
   - A visitor first gets static html, then javascript and React takes over
 - Automatic Route based code splitting!
 Don't have to download all the js at once
 - Can take advantage of awesome NodeJS frameworks... web code isn't just for browsers anymore